mohanmca/MohanLearningGround/src/main/md/Tools/elasticsearch.md

 # Features
 * ElasticSearch would return result even if partially matches unlike RDBMS - Relevance
 * Two client Java API
   * Node client - The node client joins a local cluster as a non data node.
-In other words, it doesn’t hold any data itself, but it knows what data lives on which node in the cluster, and can forward requests directly to the correct node.
+In other words, it doesnï¿½t hold any data itself, but it knows what data lives on which node in the cluster, and can forward requests directly to the correct node.
   * Transport client - The lighter-weight transport client can be used to send requests to a remote cluster.
-It doesn’t join the cluster itself, but simply forwards requests to a node in the cluster.
+It doesnï¿½t join the cluster itself, but simply forwards requests to a node in the cluster.

 # Theory